oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ## A.3 Update file
-Implementation of the Update action is optional.
+Implementation of the Update Action is optional.
 Update is intended for the device to process new configuration files.
-The update action is a compound action in that all of the steps required for a successful update (such as download the new file, install the file, reboot etc.) are implied.
-File is the only valid target type for Update.
+The update Action is a compound Action in that all of the steps required for a successful update (such as download the new file, install the file, reboot etc.) are implied.
+File is the only valid Target type for Update.

 Instructs the firewalls to acquire a new configuration file.
 Note that all network based firewalls will install the new update because no particular firewall was identified.
-Host based firewalls will not act on this because network firewalls were identified as the actuator.
+Host based firewalls will not act on this because network firewalls were identified as the Actuator.

 **Command:**